Saifallak/wppconnect-server/README.md

     autoDownload: false,
     // Just leave one active, here or on webhook.uploadS3, to avoid duplication in S3
     uploadS3: false,
+    // Just leave one active, here or on webhook.uploadFirebase, to avoid duplication in Firebase
+    uploadFirebase: false,
   },
   // send data to chatwoot
   chatwoot: {